3. Late 1800s

 c.
 1900.
 Both items shown above are from the Bavarian Brewing Co.
 The flyer indicated the pricing of beer and credit provided for returning bottles and cases.
 The token above was possibly issued for an account credit.
 Sources: Schott Family Colection at the Behringer-Crawford Museum and Courtesy of the Cincinnati and Hamilton County Public Libraries.

 DRINK & CREDIT TOKENS

 On the reverse side of the flyer shown above is promotional material for "good and pure" beer that was brewed at the Bavarian Brewing Co.
-Please click the middle arrow on the right of the flyer to view this back page.
+Please click here to view the back of this flyer.

 T I M E L I N E